apache/arrow/docs/source/cpp/compute.rst

   are discarded.

-* \(4) Extract either the ``FIRST``, ``LAST`` or ``ALL`` items from a map array whose key match the given query key passed via options.
+* \(4) Extract either the ``FIRST``, ``LAST`` or ``ALL`` items from a map whose key match the given query key passed via options.
   The output type is an Array of items for the ``FIRST``/``LAST`` options and an Array of List of items for the ``ALL`` option.